Who was Barnabas?

 What should I expect on my first visit?

 When you arrive for worship you will be warmly welcomed by an usher who will give you a service bulletin and help you find a place to sit.
 They will be wearing name tags, and be able to answer any questions you may have before and after the service.

 Do I need to become a member of St. Barnabas to participate in worship and other activities?

 You do not need to be a member to worship at St. Barnabas, nor to participate in other programs and activities.
 You will find you are welcome at everything.
 However, as you grow into our community we encourage you to think and pray about becoming a member.
-Watch the schedule for "What it means to be an Episcopalian" classes or speak with Mother Natalie if you are interested in starting the member ship process right away.
+Watch the schedule for "What it means to be an Episcopalian" classes or speak with one of the clergy if you are interested in starting the member ship process right away.
 If you come from another Episcopal church we will be happy to arrange the transfer of your membership to our parish.

 What are the worship services like?
 How do they differ?

 Worship services at Saint Barnabas range from traditional to contemporary.
 Our 8:00 service is from Rite I, the traditional order of service in the Episcopal Church.
 This service is more contemplative, features minimal music, and focuses predominately on corporate prayer.
 At 10:30, our service comes from Rite II, the more modern version of Episcopal liturgy.
 This service features a blend of traditional hymns and contemporary worship anthems.
 Children are welcome at both services!
 However, contributions to our worship by our children and youth are more often showcased at the 10:30 service.
 All special combined services begin at 9:30 am and feature Rite II liturgy.
 Check our calendar for those dates!